 What to know about essential oils and cats

 Cats are small creatures and they can be much more easily affected by substances that they inhale or ingest than we are.
-If you have cats (or other pets) around, it’s important to keep in mind that an essential oil you’re diffusing or wearing on your skin might smell nice to you, but be irritating or even harmful to your cat.
+If you have cats (or other pets – check out our guide to using essential oils safely around dogs here) around, it’s important to keep in mind that an essential oil you’re diffusing or wearing on your skin might smell nice to you, but be irritating or even harmful to your cat.
 Even cat-safe essential oils should be diffused and used around cats in moderation, and should never be ingested by your cat.
 In general, essential oils should never be applied topically to cats unless approved by your veterinarian.

 Which essential oils are harmful to cats?